-It is our hope that the EVOS Trustee Council will seriously consider the Think Tank concept to continue funding in alignment with its important mission and that there are further opportunities for discussion on a path forward that allows inclusiveness and transparency while serving communities and future generations within the spill-affected areas.
+We hope that the EVOS Trustee Council will seriously consider the Think Tank concept and alternatives that would provide continued funding in alignment with its important mission.
+We ask that the Trustee Council provide further opportunities for discussion in the interest of inclusiveness and transparency while serving communities and future generations within the spill-affected areas.